A company car is:

-A company car can be used for business and personal reasons.
-The mileage of personal and business usage must be recorded separately (by the driver), for tax and legal reasons.
+When a company car is used for personal reasons the mileage of personal and business usage must be recorded separately (by the driver), for tax and legal reasons – see HMRC company car tax explained for more information.
 Generally, the maintenance and business-related fuel expenses are paid for by the company.
 This makes company cars an attractive company benefit.

-From a business perspective there are numerous reasons for offering company cars to employees:
+From a business perspective there are numerous reasons for offering cars to employees:

 - Recruitment: Company cars are an appealing perk, and may be a factor in deciding which employer to work for.